ravindra193/gn-publisher/readme.txt

 == Changelog ==

+= 1.5.8 - (10 May 2023) =
+* TWEAK : Need to add compatibility with No Category Base #54
+* Bug   : Featured image not diplaying in feed content #53
+* Tweak : Strip all unnecessary attributes and inline CSS #47
+* Added : Need to add compatibility with translate press #46

 = 1.5.7 - (07 April 2023) =
 * Added: Option to exclude categories from main feed. #48